Convert ODT to SVG

 Input ODT file (workflow_diagram.odt):

-LibreOffice document containing: - Process flow diagram - Shapes and connectors - Text labels and annotations - Color-coded elements - Document header
+LibreOffice document containing: - Process flow diagram with shapes - Connectors between steps - Text labels and annotations - Color-coded elements - Document header and footer

 Output SVG file (workflow_diagram.svg):

-Web-ready vector logo: ✓ Sharp at any size (favicon to billboard) ✓ Retina display ready ✓ Lightweight file size ✓ CSS customizable colors ✓ Responsive design friendly ✓ Can be animated with CSS/JS
+Web-ready vector logo: - Sharp at any size (favicon to billboard) - Retina and 4K display ready - Lightweight file (typically under 10KB) - Colors customizable via CSS variables - Responsive design friendly - Can be animated with CSS transitions

 Example 3: Infographic for Website

-Infographic document: - Statistical charts - Data visualizations - Icons and graphics - Explanatory text - Color scheme
+Statistical report with: - Bar charts and pie charts - Data visualizations - Icons and callout boxes - Explanatory text labels - Color-coded sections

 Frequently Asked Questions (FAQ)